jensstein/oandbackup/ISSUES.md

 * Which use android's keystore to identify users: Signal,

-* Some Termux plug-ins which have cyclic smylinks
+* Some Termux plugins which have cyclic smylinks

 * Some system apps aren't meant to be backup/restored just be careful not breaking the system when you play with those

 * MIUI optimizations (and some other OSes) don't allow the restore in most scenarios

-*
+* VLC seems to have problem backing up

 ## OABX specific: